vincora/shopping-assistant/README.md

 2. **Adding a New Item**:

     - Inside the category page, you'll find a form to add a new item.
 Enter the quantity (e.g., kilograms, liters, pieces) and corresponding price for the item.
 Optionally, add notes for additional information.
+You can write text and paste a hyperlink to an online store if needed (it will be automatically transformed into a clickable format for easy access).
 Click on the "Add" button to add the item to the category.

 3. **Price Comparison**: